CME and MOC Credit

 Financial Disclosure

-All faculty and planning partners must disclose all financial relationships or other relationships with ineligible companies held within the past 24 months.
-Ineligible companies are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
-The AGA Institute implements a mechanism to identify and mitigate all relevant financial relationships prior to delivering the educational activity to learners.
-Financial relationships are relevant if the following three conditions are met for the prospective person who will control content of the education:
+In accordance with the ACCME’s Standards for Integrity and Independence in Accredited Continuing Education, all faculty and planning partners must disclose all their financial relationships with ineligible companies held within the past 24 months.
+The AGA Institute implements a mechanism to identify and mitigate all conflicts of interest prior to delivering the educational activity to learners.

 Claiming CME